Average Settlement Offers During Mediation – Best Tips for 2023

 • Formality

 Mediations are not as formal as litigation.
-The relationship with the mediator tends to be more like peers than a superior.
-The mediation will also often take place in a conference room or a set of rooms, rather than a courtroom.
-It would still be good to dress in business clothes if possible to show respect to the mediator, an insurance company (in case of personal injury cases), and the other parties.
+The relationship with the mediator tends to be more like a peer’s than a superior.
+The mediation will also often occur in a conference room or a set of rooms rather than a courtroom.
+However, it would still be good to dress in business clothes to show respect to the mediator, an insurance company (in personal injury cases), and the other parties.

 • Competition

 Depending on the mediator’s style, the overall feeling of the mediation may be competitive or cooperative.
-However, even in cooperative mediation, there will still be a competitive nature when the parties are negotiating because each side is hoping to achieve the best possible result.
+However, even in cooperative mediation, the parties will still be competitive when negotiating because each side hopes to achieve the best possible result.

 • Layout

-The way a mediator will run a mediation depends again on their style, but many mediations will start with an opening statement by the mediator to the parties to explain the rules and how the day will go, and then negotiations will start.
+Again, how a mediator runs a mediation depends on the mediator’s style.
+Still, many mediations start with an opening statement by the mediator to the parties to explain the rules and how the day will go.
+Then negotiations start.
 Negotiations may take place in the same room, or the mediator may split up the parties and speak to both of them separately to decide how to help the parties move toward settlement.

 Additionally, there are some tips to consider when preparing for a successful mediation.

-Going into mediation with an accurate evaluation of the case will help the parties be realistic with offers and have the plan to be able to achieve a settlement.
+Going into mediation with an accurate evaluation of the case will help the parties be realistic with offers and have a plan to achieve a settlement agreement.
 This includes understanding how much a party can give and evaluating what the other parties may need to feel comfortable with a settlement.

-Mediation allows the parties the option to be creative with the ways that they settle their disputes.
+Mediation allows the parties to be creative in settling their disputes.
 Litigation is often limited to injunctive relief or monetary awards, but mediation allows the parties to find creative ways to make each other whole.
-This can include apologies, positive references, and other relief that would not be provided by a court.
-Having a creative solution that would allow the other party to pay less money or take less money but would still give something of value can procure a settlement.
+This can include apologies, positive references, and other relief that a court would not provide.
+A creative solution allowing the other party to pay less or take less money but still give something of value can procure a settlement.

-There may come a point in a mediation when the bargaining point is not moving in a direction that one party needs and that party needs to know when it would be better to change litigation or further settlement discussions past mediation than it would be to continue.
+There may come a point in mediation when the bargaining point is not moving in the direction one party needs.
+That party needs to know when it would be better to change litigation or further settlement discussions past mediation than to continue.

-While it may seem like mediation is taking a very long time or that the other side is moving slowly, it is important to not try and rush a settlement by giving too much too quickly.
-It can be strategic to make a big move and ask the other side to follow, but it may not always work in a party’s favor.
+While it may seem like mediation is taking a long time, or the other side is moving slowly, it is important not to rush a settlement by giving too much too quickly.
+Making a big move and asking the other side to follow can be strategic, but it may not always work in a party’s favor.